 There still aren’t a lot of third-party designers making cases for this style of Sony camera.
 Not sure why, maybe the ergonomics might make it difficult to conform too.

 If you do want to protect your camera you can try the Sony Premium Jacket.
-I don’t love these but that’s all there really is.
+The Jacket for the RX10 III also first the RX10 IV perfectly.

 - Sony Leather Jacket Case, Black (DSCRX10M3) – Amazon